yelled1/behavior_cloning/README.md

 I have used 7 epochs with image sized reduced to 64x64 using a rather powerful nVidia GT 1060 graphics card.
 Each iteration took about 5 minutes to train
+** other Notables **
+The data collected using keyboard is erratic as mentioned by others, but data provided is too smooth.
+Combining both had definite desired effect.
+Code itself is pretty much self documenting.
+Not PEP8, but similar to technique I use at work.